Overview of Huawei – Company History

 Even the smallest 2kW inverters in the Huawei SUN2000L series come with 2 MPPTs meaning that one inverter can be used for 2 strings of panels across 2 orientations.
 For a third or fourth orientation power optimisers can be selectively installed on the additional orientations meaning it is more affordable than having to go to a complete power optimiser or micro inverter solution.
 Panel optimisers are typically $70-80 per panel.
 So on a 10kW system with 30 solar panels designed with 10 panels on each of 3 orientations – you could only install 10 power optimisers instead of 30 creating a saving of $1,400 to 1,600 (plus additional labour costs).

 The inbuilt IV curve-tester is an industry first and is designed to monitor Solar Panel degradation to ensure it is in line with the manufacturer’s warrantied specifications (e.g. Solar Panel warrantied to produce 82% of initial nameplate rating after 25 years, degrading 2% in the first year and 0.7% p.a. after that).
 The solution uses big data analysis and Artificial Intellegence algorithms to create an IV curve that can be compared against the Solar Panel Manufacturer’s claims.
 Huawei states their results are accurate to 0.5%.
-Unfortunately for small businesses and homeowners it appears this functionality is only available on large commercial and utility-scale applications initially.
+To access this functionality a customer must complete their form via Huawei’s website and pay a licence fee via a local distributor.

 Natural Cooling Replaces Fans